 Martha Tsigkari, Adam Davis, Khaled El-Ashry, Sherif Tarabishy and Anders Rod

-Architects Martha Tsigkari, Adam Davis, Khaled El-Ashry, Sherif Tarabishy and Anders Rod are members of the Applied Research and Development (ARD) group at Foster + Partners, a team known for their pioneering use of technology in order to push the limits of what is possible in architecture and engineering.
-ARD is focused on pursuing state of the art research in different fields from complex geometry to machine learning, and applying its findings to real world design challenges.
+Architects Martha Tsigkari, Adam Davis, Khaled El-Ashry, Sherif Tarabishy and Anders Rod are members of the Applied R+D (Applied Research + Development) group at Foster + Partners, a team known for their pioneering use of technology in order to push the limits of what is possible in architecture and engineering.
+Applied R+D is focused on pursuing state of the art research in different fields from complex geometry to machine learning, and applying its findings to real world design challenges.